Echelon133/Write-ups/Nanomites.md

 ![EXECUTE_HIDDEN2](https://github.com/Echelon133/Write-ups/blob/master/screens/Nanomites/EXECUTE_HIDDEN2.png)

-Now the code is much more transparent because we can already see this cycle of reading the state of the child process registers, then operating on **RIP** (instruction pointer) and **EFLAGS**, and then setting the modified registers back.
+Now the code is much more transparent, because we can already see this cycle of reading the state of the child process registers, then operating on **RIP** (instruction pointer) and **EFLAGS**, and then setting the modified registers back.

 Variable *local_10* is set to 0 at the beginning and incremented by one at the end of every loop so we can rename it to *counter*.